Virginia Tech shooting: Norris Hall shootings

 At 9:50 am, 10 minutes after the second shooting began, a SWAT team started to enter the building.
-They could not shoot their way through the chain locked entrances, but managed entry via a separate entrance.
-They went up to the third floor, and spoke with student Emily Haas, who was wounded and had survived in room 211 (Nowak's French class).
-While she was on a call using a mobile phone, she informed them that the gunman was in her classroom.
-As police started to descend the stairwell, Cho left and headed further down the hall, returning to classroom 211.
+They were not able to shoot their way through the chain locked entrances, but managed entry via a separate entrance.
+They went up to the third floor, but heard from student Emily Haas, who was wounded and survived in room 211 (Nowak's French class), saying that the gunman was in her classroom as she stayed on the line.
+As police started to descend the stairwell, Cho had already begun to hear the footsteps.
+He looked out into the hallway briefly, before going back into the center of room 211 towards the windows and, just as police reached the second floor, shot himself in the temple with the Glock 19 and died instantly.
+When police arrived at room 211, they saw Cho lying on the ground with his guns beside him, and some students, who were either injured or playing dead, heard the officer's first words: "Gunman down!".
+During the investigation, State Police Superintendent William Flaherty told a state panel that police found 203 remaining rounds of ammunition in Norris Hall on Cho and later testified that the armed aggressor was well prepared to continue on.